bxavace/apc-rambot/handbook.md

     4.2.5 under *Examinations*) and/or operation of other electronic devices

-### <sub>4.4</sub> Plagiarism and Violation of Intellectual Property Rights
+### <sub>4.4</subPlagiarism and Violation of Intellectual Property Rights

-> Plagiarized work is any assigned output (e.g., report, term paper,
-> case analysis, solution to an assigned machine problem, reaction
-> paper, and the like) downloaded from the Internet or taken from
-> someone else’s work and passing it off as his/her own product
-> submitted for academic purposes, contests, or competitions.
+Plagiarized work is any assigned output (e.g., report, term paper, case analysis, solution to an assigned machine problem, reaction paper, and the like) downloaded from the Internet or taken from someone else’s work and passing it off as his/her own product submitted for academic purposes, contests, or competitions.

->
-> Students who have submitted plagiarized work or have used it in
-> violation of the Intellectual Property Rights Policy (see Appendix C;
+Students who have submitted plagiarized work or have used it in violation of the Intellectual Property Rights Policy (see Appendix C;
-> R.A.
+R.A.
 8293) will be given a final grade of 0.0.
-Plagiarism and
-> violation of the Intellectual Property Code is a major offense and is
-> subject to disciplinary sanctions.
+Plagiarism and violation of the Intellectual Property Code is a major offense and is subject to disciplinary sanctions.

 5.0 **Standard Operating Procedures**

 ### 5.1 Bulletin Boards

-> 5.1.1 Bulletin boards are for official use only.
-Tampering with the
-> announcements is subject to disciplinary action.
-Similarly,
-> unauthorized removal of official notices and posters from the bulletin
-> boards is subject to disciplinary action.
+5.1.1 Bulletin boards are for official use only.
+Tampering with the announcements is subject to disciplinary action.
+Similarly, unauthorized removal of official notices and posters from the bulletin boards is subject to disciplinary action.

->
-> 5.1.2 All written announcements, posters, or similar literature from
-> recognized student organizations should be stamped and noted by the
-> Student Activities Office (SAO) and approved by the Building
-> Management Office before posting.
-Only approved announcements can be
-> posted on the bulletin boards.
-The sources/proponents should be
-> identified in the posters/notices.
-Such proponents/sources shall be
-> held answerable in case of complaints.
-Announcements of organization
-> activities will be allowed only on designated bulletin boards.
-Walls
-> shall not be used for posting announcements.
->
+5.1.2 All written announcements, posters, or similar literature from recognized student organizations should be stamped and noted by the Student Activities Office (SAO) and approved by the Building Management Office before posting.
+Only approved announcements can be posted on the bulletin boards.
+The sources/proponents should be identified in the posters/notices.
+Such proponents/sources shall be held answerable in case of complaints.
+Announcements of organization activities will be allowed only on designated bulletin boards.
+Walls shall not be used for posting announcements.

-> 5.1.3 It shall be the responsibility of the concerned student
-> organizations/ groups/individual to remove the materials posted when
-> these are no longer in effect.
-Otherwise, penalty or removal of
-> privileges may be given.
+5.1.3 It shall be the responsibility of the concerned student organizations/ groups/individual to remove the materials posted when these are no longer in effect.
+Otherwise, penalty or removal of privileges may be given.

->
-> 5.1.4 Posting and/or distributing literature, pamphlets, pictures,
-> news items, or any announcements without prior written permit from the
-> Building Management Office are subject to disciplinary action.
+5.1.4 Posting and/or distributing literature, pamphlets, pictures, news items, or any announcements without prior written permit from the Building Management Office are subject to disciplinary action.

 ### 5.2 Lockers

-> For safekeeping of school-related materials and personal items, the
-> school provides individual lockers for all enrolled APC students.
+For safekeeping of school-related materials and personal items, the school provides individual lockers for all enrolled APC students.
-> Student lockers are located along the hallways of the building’s
+Student lockers are located along the hallways of the building’s various floors.
-> various floors.

 #### Locker Reservation and Issuance

-> 5.2.1 The official receipt reflecting payment for the athletic fee,
-> together with the Registration Form, must be presented to the Building
-> Management Office.
-These will be used as reference for verification
-> and issuance of locker numbers once the APCStudent Locker Agreement
-> Form has been accomplished.
+5.2.1 The official receipt reflecting payment for the athletic fee, together with the Registration Form, must be presented to the Building Management Office.
+These will be used as reference for verification and issuance of locker numbers once the APCStudent Locker Agreement Form has been accomplished.

->
-> 5.2.2 Locker Numbers will be issued upon presentation of the Claim
-> Stub attached to the APC-Student Locker Agreement Form.
+5.2.2 Locker Numbers will be issued upon presentation of the Claim Stub attached to the APC-Student Locker Agreement Form.

 5.2.3 Students are strictly prohibited to switch locker numbers.

-> 5.2.4 The Building Management Office has the option to reassign
-> lockers for meritorious reasons or revoke the issuance of lockers due
-> to the student’s violation of use anytime during the school year.
+5.2.4 The Building Management Office has the option to reassign lockers for meritorious reasons or revoke the issuance of lockers due to the student’s violation of use anytime during the school year.

->
-> 5.2.5 All students are expected to empty their lockers upon the end of
-> their stay in the College (e.g., during a leave of absence, transfer
-> to another school, or upon graduation).
-This should be done not later
-> than five (5) days after the last day of the final examination or five
-> (5) days after the termination of their stay.
-Clearance will not be
-> issued to students who fail to empty their lockers as required.
-The
-> Building Management Office has the right to open the locker and charge
-> a penalty of one hundred pesos (₱100) for the student’s failure to
-> vacate the locker after the allowable time.
-All things found in the
-> locker will be placed under the custody of the Building Management
-> Office.
-It has the right to dispose the items if the owner fails to
-> claim these things after the last day of the current academic year.
+5.2.5 All students are expected to empty their lockers upon the end of their stay in the College (e.g., during a leave of absence, transfer to another school, or upon graduation).
+This should be done not later than five (5) days after the last day of the final examination or five (5) days after the termination of their stay.
+Clearance will not be issued to students who fail to empty their lockers as required.
+The Building Management Office has the right to open the locker and charge a penalty of one hundred pesos (₱100) for the student’s failure to vacate the locker after the allowable time.
+All things found in the locker will be placed under the custody of the Building Management Office.
+It has the right to dispose the items if the owner fails to claim these things after the last day of the current academic year.

 #### Policies on the Use of Lockers

-> 5.2.7 All students with issued lockers are expected to maintain and
-> care for their lockers.
+5.2.7 All students with issued lockers are expected to maintain and care for their lockers.

->
-> 5.2.8 Padlocks to secure the assigned locker are provided by the
+5.2.8 Padlocks to secure the assigned locker are provided by the students.
-> students.

 5.2.9 Sharing of lockers is not allowed for security reasons.

-> 5.2.10 Missing locker handles, dents, and scratches must be reported
-> to the security guard immediately for record and repair.
-The security
-> guard logs the complaint upon receipt and issues a service call slip
-> to the maintenance crew for immediate repair.
+5.2.10 Missing locker handles, dents, and scratches must be reported to the security guard immediately for record and repair.
+The security guard logs the complaint upon receipt and issues a service call slip to the maintenance crew for immediate repair.

->
-> 5.2.11 In the event that students lose their locker key, those who
-> request for access to their assigned lockers must secure approval from
-> the administration.
-Without a written advice from the Building
-> Management Office, a locker will not be opened by any maintenance
+5.2.11 In the event that students lose their locker key, those who request for access to their assigned lockers must secure approval from the administration.
+Without a written advice from the Building Management Office, a locker will not be opened by any maintenance crew.

-> crew.
->
-> 5.2.12 A student must not use a locker without permission from the
-> Building Management Office
+5.2.12 A student must not use a locker without permission from the Building Management Office

->
-> 5.2.13 Lockers MUST NOT contain liquors, illegal drugs, deadly
-> weapons, and pornographic and/or subversive materials/
+5.2.13 Lockers MUST NOT contain liquors, illegal drugs, deadly weapons, and pornographic and/or subversive materials/

->
-> literature, and missing/stolen items.
-The College Discipline Head has
-> the right to inspect lockers anytime.
+literature, and missing/stolen items.
+The College Discipline Head has the right to inspect lockers anytime.

->
-> 5.2.14 Defacement of lockers (e.g., writing, putting stickers, etc.)
+5.2.14 Defacement of lockers (e.g., writing, putting stickers, etc.) is prohibited.
-> is prohibited.

 ### 5.3 Classroom and Lecture/Seminar Halls

-> 5.3.1 All classrooms and lecture/seminar halls are scheduled by the
-> Office of the Registrar for classes at the start of the term.
+5.3.1 All classrooms and lecture/seminar halls are scheduled by the Office of the Registrar for classes at the start of the term.
-> Afterwards, room allocations are turned over to the Reception Desk on
-> the 4th floor for reservations.
+Afterwards, room allocations are turned over to the Reception Desk on the 4th floor for reservations.

->
-> 5.3.2 Other rooms for academic and student activities can be reserved
-> at the Reception Desk on the 4th floor.
-Approval of the reservation
-> request is subject to the availability of the rooms.
+5.3.2 Other rooms for academic and student activities can be reserved at the Reception Desk on the 4th floor.
+Approval of the reservation request is subject to the availability of the rooms.

->
-> 5.3.3 Tenants or outsiders may rent the facilities as venues for
-> training and seminars.
-They must coordinate with the Building
-> Management Office for reservations.
+5.3.3 Tenants or outsiders may rent the facilities as venues for training and seminars.
+They must coordinate with the Building Management Office for reservations.

->
-> 5.3.4 Students working on projects and those with make-up classes can
-> use the classrooms or lecture/seminar halls upon reservation.
+5.3.4 Students working on projects and those with make-up classes can use the classrooms or lecture/seminar halls upon reservation.

->
-> 5.3.5 Students must secure a Reservation Form from the 4th floor
-> Reception Desk and have it filled out not later than two (2) days
-> before the scheduled date of use.
-After confirmation of the room’s
-> availability, the Reservation Form must be signed and approved by the
+5.3.5 Students must secure a Reservation Form from the 4th floor Reception Desk and have it filled out not later than two (2) days before the scheduled date of use.
+After confirmation of the room’s availability, the Reservation Form must be signed and approved by the Facilities Administrator.

-> Facilities Administrator.
->
-> 5.3.6 Strictly NO EATING, NO DRINKING, and NO SMOKING inside the
+5.3.6 Strictly NO EATING, NO DRINKING, and NO SMOKING inside the rooms.
-> rooms.
 Feet should be kept off the walls, tables, or chairs.
-Students
-> are not allowed to sit on tables.
+Students are not allowed to sit on tables.

->
-> 5.3.7 Students are required to wear their respective IDs while inside
-> the classroom and lecture/seminar halls.
+5.3.7 Students are required to wear their respective IDs while inside the classroom and lecture/seminar halls.

->
-> 5.3.8 Students are not allowed to stay inside the rooms without the
-> presence of the instructors.
-The security guard may call their
-> attention and ask them to leave.
+5.3.8 Students are not allowed to stay inside the rooms without the presence of the instructors.
+The security guard may call their attention and ask them to leave.

->
-> 5.3.9 All house rules and guidelines must be observed when staying
-> inside the classrooms, lecture, and seminar halls.
-Violation of these
-> rules and policies is subject to disciplinary action from the
+5.3.9 All house rules and guidelines must be observed when staying inside the classrooms, lecture, and seminar halls.
+Violation of these rules and policies is subject to disciplinary action from the Discipline Head.
-> Discipline Head.

 ### 5.4 Basketball Court

-> Aside from academic excellence, APC’s mission includes the students’
-> physical and social development.
-To support this, the College provides
-> basic sports facilities and equipment.
-Outsiders may rent the sports
-> venue upon securing the management’s approval.
+Aside from academic excellence, APC’s mission includes the students’ physical and social development.
+To support this, the College provides basic sports facilities and equipment.
+Outsiders may rent the sports venue upon securing the management’s approval.

->
-> A basketball court that has a surface area of 598.12 square meters is
-> available to students enrolled for the term.
-It is located on the 11th
-> floor of the APC Building.
-The court can also be used for volleyball
+A basketball court that has a surface area of 598.12 square meters is available to students enrolled for the term.
+It is located on the 11th floor of the APC Building.
+The court can also be used for volleyball events.
-> events.

 Operating Hours: